 And I’ll be honest, I want to look my best and certainly not like an old lady.
 I don’t want to dress old, act old, or look old.
-So working within my commitment to keeping it all natural, the question of how to go gray quickly was answered in the following way.
+So working within my commitment to keeping it all natural, the question of how let go of the dyed hair and embrace my gray hair in an afternoon was answered in the following way.

 Why Does Our Hair Turn Gray?

 Why are we even having this converstion?
 Why does our hair turn gray, anyway?

 Well, let’s clarify that.
 The hair on our head doesn’t actually turn from it’s color to gray.
 It grows in that way.
 As you age and acquire new hair, it is more likely to be white.

 When does that start happening?
 You know…you look in the mirror one day and see a couple of stray grays mixed in with your current color.
 Or, they might be sticking straight up, away from your head.
 Here are a few reasons why our hair turns gray:

 - our age, of course, plays a role in the appearance of gray hair.
 Hair changes as we age, naturally, and by the time we’re age 50, about 50% of us have some gray hair.

 - stress in our life, including health issues, can result in a loss of hair, or more gray hair